-In each non-exempt general civil case, Plaintiff shall file CV-003 "Notice of Case Management Conference".
+At the time of filing a new case, Plaintiff shall file CV-003 "Notice of Case Management Conference".
 The Court will set the case for a case management conference approximately one hundred twenty (120) to one hundred fifty (150) days after the date of filing.
 Plaintiff and any cross-complainant shall give notice of the case management conference to the defendant(s) or cross-defendant(s) at the time of service.

-The case management conference shall be conducted pursuant to CRC 3.720-3.751 (1/1/19, 7/1/23)
+The case management conference shall be conducted pursuant to CRC 3.720-3.751.